nicolaschotard/stackyter/README.rst

 This script will allow you to run a jupyter notebook (or lab) at CC-IN2P3 while displaying it localy in your local brower.
 It is mainly intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python.
-But setting up the LSST stack is not mandatory, making this script useful in other (LSST) contexts where a Jupyter notebook is needed.

 Install